GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   I can change the color Scheme using a button to a dark scheme
     -   I can change the scheme back to light
     -   The color scheme I used last will be present when I come back to the site
-    -   I can position the Library Panel on the right or the left of desktop or tablet viewports
+    -   I can position the Library Panel on the right or the left of desktop or tablet view ports

 ### Story 6
 As a user, I want instruction or an indication of how and where to change dashboard visual settings